saitaiky/notebook/docs/docs/cloud-computing/aws/database/aurora.md

 sidebar_position: 4
 ---

 Amazon Aurora is a fully managed relational database engine developed by AWS.
-It offers high performance, availability, and scalability, while being compatible with MySQL and PostgreSQL.
+It offers high performance, availability, and scalability, while being compatible with **MySQL and PostgreSQL**.
 Aurora's architecture is designed for cloud-native capabilities and provides features like automatic backups, replication, and seamless scaling to meet the demands of modern applications.

 ## Notes for networking